 For U.S. citizens, permanent residents, undocumented, or DACA-eligible students applying as first-year or transfer students, admission to Swarthmore is determined without regard to financial need.
 See information concerning financial aid .

-An admissions interview with a representative of the College is a recommended part of the first-year application process.
+An admissions interview with a representative of the College is an optional part of the first-year application process.
 Prospective first-year applicants should take the initiative in arranging for this interview.
 On-campus interviews are available to rising seniors from June through early December.
 Students are encouraged to complete the interview before submitting an application to the College.
-Those who can reach Swarthmore with no more than a half-day's trip are urged to make an appointment to visit the College for this purpose.
+Those who can reach Swarthmore with no more than a half-day’s trip are urged to make an appointment to visit the College for this purpose.
 Other students may contact the Admissions Office in the fall of their senior year to request a meeting with an alumni representative in their own area.
 The deadline to request an alumni interview is in late November each year.
 Applicants for transfer may interview with an alumni representative.
 Transfer interviews are optional, may be requested in the winter, and must be completed by the transfer application deadline of April 1.

 Arrangements for on-campus interview appointments for prospective first-year applicants, off-campus alumni interviews, or for transfer interviews can be made through the admissions website.